Adolescent Substance Use Disorder

 An intervention is an example of family-based therapy.
 Ensuring that the adolescent or young adult is aware of and familiar with their support system can go a long way in battling substance abuse.

 Recovery Support Services

-Recovery support services for adolescent substance use treatment allow an individual to meet others with substance use disorders that have overcome addiction.
+Recovery support services for substance use treatment allow an individual to meet others with substance use disorders that have overcome addiction.
 Ensuring an adolescent is surrounded by positive influencers that understand what they’re going through creates a safe environment for recovery.

 Intense Outpatient Care

-Intense outpatient care or IOP for adolescent substance use treatment is a recovery method that offers intense medical and psychological care during the day while allowing the individual to return home at night.
+Intense outpatient care or IOP for young adult and adolescent substance use treatment is a recovery method that offers intense medical and psychological care during the day while allowing the individual to return home at night.
 This option allows for consistent professional support without moving a patient too far away from home.

 Partial Hospitalization Program

-A partial hospitalization program or PHP for adolescent substance use treatment is used for more severe cases.
+A partial hospitalization program or PHP for substance use treatment is used for more severe cases.
 This means there is a higher chance of relapse, self-harm, or a judgment impairing mental condition, all of which require additional oversight.

 20’s.
 If you or anyone you know is in need of a new lifestyle, then reach out to local treatment centers for help and more information.